 As wonderful and whimsical as the name sounds, Flic en Flac isn't quite the picture of paradise you saw on your travel agent's website.
-The area's moniker is thought to be a corruption of the old Dutch name Fried Landt Flaak (meaning 'Free and Flat Land'); the endless acreage of sandy shoreline was undoubtedly striking when explorers first arrived in the 18th century.
-Today, the public beach is peppered with weeping filao trees, and the area is exploding with apartment complexes, souvenir shops, moneychangers and pinchpenny holiday rentals.
-Although development in Flic en Flac has gone the way of Grand Baie, it's still about a dozen clubs and restaurants short of attracting a party crowd in earnest.
+The area's moniker is thought to be a corruption of the old Dutch name Fried Landt Flaak (Free and Flat Land); the endless acreage of shoreline was undoubtedly striking when explorers arrived in the 18th century.
+Today the area is exploding with apartment complexes, souvenir shops, moneychangers and pinchpenny holiday rentals.
+Although development in Flic en Flac has gone the way of Grand Baie, the town's still about a dozen clubs and restaurants short of attracting a party crowd.

 All is not lost, however; the beach is still one of the best in Mauritius, and if you stay at any of the high-end resorts in the Wolmar area outside the town, you'll uncover some stellar stretches of sand, glorious diving and a handful of palate-pleasing restaurants.